arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 >The most fascinating talk for me was *Messing with government data using Python* *- Anand Chitipothu*

-I have a *huge interest in datamining*.And I got to know about small hacks.
+I have some *interest in datamining*.

-Mostly I used *beautifulsoup and requests...*
+Mostly I used *beautifulsoup and requests...* to get things done.
-Now I am going to give a shot to scrapy and mechanize..
+Now, I am going to give a shot to *scrapy and mechanize*.
 They seem to differ as they can trigger things at runtime.

-The talk for elastic search was good too.I am a newbie at database stuffs.But still good to attend some new stuffs.
+The talk for elastic search was good too.
+I am a database newbie.
+Good to attend some new database stuffs.

 My schedule for next day :